Itchen Bridge: Planning

-In the mid 1960s it became clear to the council that some form of action would have to be taken.
-The floating bridges were reaching the end of their life requiring an expensive refit or replacement and the compulsory purchase powers under the 1960 Act would expire in 1973.
-With no possibility of funding from the Ministry of Transport the council started to look into the possibility of constructing a toll bridge.
-The council requested a formal report on the possibility of a toll bridge from the city Engineer and Surveyor in October 1969 and the report was delivered on 12 March 1970.
-It recommended a two lane high level bridge with 80 feet of head-space to allow ships from the dockyards upstream to pass under it.
+In the mid-1960s it became clear to the council that some form of action would have to be taken.
+The floating bridges were reaching the end of their life, requiring an expensive refit or replacement, and the compulsory purchase powers under the 1960 Act would expire in 1973.
+With no possibility of funding from the Ministry of Transport, the council started to investigate constructing a toll bridge.
+The council requested a formal report on the possibility of a toll bridge from the City Engineer and Surveyor in October 1969, and the report was delivered on 12 March 1970.
+It recommended a two-lane high level bridge with 80 feet of head-space to allow ships from the dockyards upstream to pass under it.
 A bridge with an opening span was rejected on the basis of the disruption it would cause to traffic every time it had to open.
 With a toll bridge having been decided upon, it was decided it could also be used to control traffic levels over the bridge to avoid the need to significantly upgrade local roads.
-This was unpopular with motoring organisations who opposed the council's attempt to get a bill through parliament to authorise the toll bridge.
-This opposition was overcome after debate at parliamentary committee level and the council obtained its act of parliament in July 1973.
+This was unpopular with motoring organisations, who opposed the council's attempt to get a bill through Parliament to authorise the toll bridge.
+This opposition was overcome after debate at parliamentary committee level, and the council obtained its Act of Parliament, the Southampton Corporation Act 1973 (c. xix) in July 1973.

-The contract for building the bridge was then put out for tender and was awarded to the lowest bidder, Kier Group (then Kier ltd), at a price of £5,710,630.
+The contract for building the bridge was then put out for tender and was awarded to the lowest bidder, Kier Group (then Kier Ltd), at a price of £5,710,630.